matter-labs-archive/snarkyGPU/Architecture/README.md

 ## Problems to solve

 There are a lot of possible design decisions.
-Luckily the [DIZK paper](https://eprint.iacr.org/2018/691.pdf) explains a lot about how to parallelize the zkSNARKs proving, substantial question remain on how to make a hybrid CPU/GPU solution
+While the [DIZK paper](https://eprint.iacr.org/2018/691.pdf) explains a lot about how to parallelize the zkSNARKs proving, substantial question remain on how to make a hybrid CPU/GPU solution

 - [ ] Original implementation uses a custom curve with large `2^n` factor in `q-1` where `q` is a group order of the pairing curve.
 Find what are the consequences for using arbitrary curve with pairing support (to be compatible with BN curve in Ethreum precompiles)
 - [x] Check for a prefactor in BLS12-381 curve.